myr-account/intro/README.md

 * **Hosted Page:** [https://yugimamidi.github.io/about-me/](https://yugimamidi.github.io/about-me/)

 ## About
-This Repo is used to describe about the tools and different languages that can be used in GitHub to create web pages
+This Page is used to describe about the tools and different languages that can be used in GitHub to create web pages

 ## Recommended Tools
 GitHub is a great tool to store projects and to collaborate with others, but its usefulness does not stop there.
 We’ll use a service called GitHub Pages to share our web page creations on the World Wide Web.